Skip to content

 const contentType = 'application/json';

-const contentLength = new Blob([JSON.stringify(body)]).size;
+const contentLength = JSON.stringify(body).length;

 return `${method.toLowerCase()} ${path} ${query} ${contentDigest} ${contentType} ${contentLength}`;